Permitted Development Side Extension: A Guide to House Extension Planning

 Size and Height Limitations: A Crucial Consideration for Permitted Development Side Extensions

-Another important consideration is the width limitation relative to the original house.
-The width of the extension cannot exceed half the width of the original house.
-This means that if the original house is 10 meters wide, the extension cannot exceed 5 meters in width.
-It's also worth noting that the eaves height within two meters of a boundary must not exceed three meters.
-This is to prevent the extension from encroaching on neighboring properties or affecting the overall aesthetic of the area.
+Another key consideration is the width limitation in relation to the original house.
+The extension must not exceed half the width of the original property.
+For example, if the original house is 10 meters wide, the extension can only be 5 meters wide.
+Furthermore, the eaves height within two meters of a boundary should not exceed three meters to prevent encroachment on neighboring properties and maintain a harmonious neighborhood aesthetic.
+This restriction is integral to maintaining the visual harmony of residential areas.

 Material and Appearance Requirements